top of page

 (at the Lakeside Pavilion, Hangzhou, 27 June, 1072)

-old En. trans. by: G. Osing, J. Min & H. Huang (1990)
+old En. version by G. Osing, J. Min & H. Huang (1990)

-Large clouds came like rolling ink past the hills.
+A tide of cloud surges rolling ink past the hills.

 Then quick as the scene’s swept, the storm’s left.